 Join and help the Society complete the many projects slated for the near future.
 There are many opportunities to participate in our events and fundraisers.

-We are currently developing the Sealy Historical Park that will include an "Old Sealy" streetscape that currently includes restored historical buildings with various uses, including: the old Sealy News building dating to 1900, the Hackbarth House built in 1880, Sealy's first jail built in 1884, and a waycar (caboose) manufactured in 1927.
-Several utilitarian structures have been donated recently that will be incorporated into the "Old Sealy" streetscape during 2019 and 2020 - these buildings include an old well house with pump and an old outhouse.
+We are currently expanding the Sealy Historical Park to include an "Old Sealy" streetscape with restored historical buildings.
+At this time, you will find on site: the old Sealy News building dating to 1900, the Hackbarth House built in 1880, Sealy's first jail built in 1884, and a waycar (caboose) manufactured in 1927.
+Several utilitarian structures have been donated recently that will be incorporated into the "Old Sealy" streetscape, including an authentic outhouse.

 "Old Sealy" will eventually have wooden sidewalks and hitching posts just as downtown Sealy did years ago.